 A proper sense of proportion toward an abortion-minded woman is to show compassion to both her and her baby.
 It involves giving her ALL the information about prenatal life throughout all 9 months of pregnancy (including ultrasound images of her developing unborn child).
 She needs to know the risks of abortion -- and there are risks.
 Abortion is not safer than childbirth in North America, that's politically charged rhetoric without scientific basis.

 It is condescending and paternalistic to withhold information from women because it might make their abortion decisions more difficult.
-They need to make informed decisions and they need the facts.
-All of them.
+They need to make informed decisions and they need the facts: All of facts.

 A proper sense of proportion ensures women in crisis pregnancies have positive alternatives to abortion.
 That's what Crisis Pregnancy Centers across North America do every day.
 Many are funded by individuals or churches and operate with shoe-string budgets and volunteers.
 They also deserve federal, state and provincial support.
 After all, America's largest abortion organization, Planned Parenthood of America and their affiliates, have been receiving half a billion dollars annually for years from federal and state governments.